UWPCE-PythonCert/ProgrammingInPython/source/modules/Unicode.rst

 * First there was chaos...

-  * Different machines used different encodings -- different ways of mapping binary data that the computer stores to letters.
+  * Different machines used different encodings -- different ways of mapping the binary data that the computer stores to letters.

 * Then there was ASCII -- and all was good (7 bit), 127 characters